sshevlyagin/developers.strava.com/content/docs/authentication.md

 Strava will respond to the authorization request by redirecting the user agent to the `redirect_uri` provided.

-On success, a `code` parameter will be included in the query string.
+On success, `code` and `scope` parameters will be included in the query string.
 If access is denied, `error=access_denied` will be included in the query string.
 In both cases, if provided, the `state` parameter will also be included.

 If the user accepts the request to share access to their Strava data, Strava will redirect back to `redirect_uri` with the authorization code.
 The application must now exchange the temporary authorization code for an access token, using its client ID and client secret.
 The endpoint is `POST https://www.strava.com/oauth/token`.